 }

-• entirely different GPU, which may lead to big performance changes;
+- Mobile devices often have a different GPU, which may lead to big performance changes.

-• mobile UI is not emulated (in particular, the hiding url bar affects page height);
+- Mobile UI is not emulated (in particular, hiding the address bar affects page height).

-• disambiguation popup (where you select one of a few touch targets) is not supported;
+- Disambiguation popups (where you select one of a few touch targets) is not supported.